v-artikapathak/Data-Entry-Automation/README.md

 ## Approach

-* First need to clone this respiratory.
+* Clone the repository.
-* Configure your database schema credentials in src/database/DbConnection.
+* Configure your database schema credentials in src/database/DbConnection.java.
-* Copy database script from database/script.sql and execute in your database IDE (SQL Developer/SQL++, TOAD, etc).
+* Copy the database script from database/script.sql and execute it in your database IDE (SQL Developer, TOAD, etc.).
-* Run this project as part of java code through NetBeans IDE or command prompts.
+* Run the project as a Java application via NetBeans IDE or the command line.
-* You will see a form as a pop up where data needed to be entered from automation/Sales Orders.xlsx
+* A form will pop up requiring data from automation/Sales Orders.xlsx.
-* Run python script which is in automation/script.py using py automation/script.py
+* Execute the Python script:
-* The python script will execute and take the data from excel and start entering into the form and automate save.
+python automation/script.py
-* The python script will iterate 10 times as there is a break statement in the python script.
+* The script will extract data from the Excel file and automatically enter it into the form.

-Find it on youtube. https://youtu.be/_jb6M0vqCLs
+* By default, the script iterates 10 times (modifiable in the script).